-2.2.8.1 Potential Overlap
+Potential Overlap

-The semantics of this attribute potentially overlaps with SNOMED CT “[ 260870009 | priority ]” attribute which "... refers to the priority assigned to a procedure".
+The semantics of this attribute potentially overlaps with SNOMED CT “[ 260870009 | priority |]” attribute which "... refers to the priority assigned to a procedure".

-2.2.8.2 Rules and Guidance
+Rules and Guidance

 The following rules recommend specific uses for the HL7 and SNOMED CT representations of priority.
 There are two sections dealing with information models which 1) contain SNOMED content and 2) allow multiple terminologies to be used.